-Project partners are ready to proceed immediately when awarded BUILD Funds and are committed to obligating funds by June 2019 with completion of all improvements by June 2025.
-The City's Design-Build code could expedite the design and construction process if awarded 2018 BUILD funds.
-A detailed schedule is provided in the Appendix.
+Project partners are ready to proceed immediately when awarded BUILD Funds and are committed to obligating funds by June 2021 with completion of all improvements by June 2023.
+The City's Design-Build code could expedite the design and construction process if awarded 2019 BUILD funds.
+A detailed schedule is provided in Appendix E.